NULL-Term1nat0r/webserv/ReadmeFiles/newWebservCommands/fcntl.md

 ```

 ## Purpose
+The fcntl function is a system call that stands for file control.
+It is used to perform various operations on file descriptors, such as setting file status flags, changing file descriptor properties, and performing advisory file locking.

+## Usage
 1. Changing File Descriptor Properties: Setting Flags: You can use fcntl to set or modify various file descriptor flags.
 For example, you can set flags like O_NONBLOCK to make a file descriptor non-blocking or O_CLOEXEC to close the descriptor automatically when a new program is executed using exec.
 Getting Flags: You can retrieve the current flags associated with a file descriptor using fcntl with F_GETFD (for file descriptor flags) or F_GETFL (for file status flags).